Discovery Logo

 Discovery Channel LogoDiscovery Channel Logo PNG

-The focus of the company is the whole Earth, says the Discovery logo.
+The Discovery logo says the company’s focus is the whole Earth.
 The channel monitors the planet’s movement and reflects changes in the natural world, animals, and people.
-Confidence, constancy, and an unbiased, honest approach are read in symbols.
+Symbols represent confidence, constancy, and an unbiased, honest approach.

 Discovery: Brand overview